Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The 41-16 victory followed a winning 23-21 start at Suncorp Stadium in Brisbane, before they lost 16-15 at Etihad Stadium in Melbourne.

-Following a highly successful 2011 Rugby World Cup campaign as coach Wales, Warren Gatland coached the side on their 2013 tour and will continue in the roll for their 2017 tour of New Zealand.
+Following a highly successful 2011 Rugby World Cup campaign as coach Wales, Warren Gatland coached the side on their 2013 tour and will continue in the role for their 2017 tour of New Zealand.

 The 2017 tour of New Zealand included a three-match Test series against the All Blacks, with the games played on June 24 in Auckland, July 1 in Wellington and July 8 back in Auckland.
 The Lions, as they did in 2013 played seven tour games, including one against each of the New Zealand Super Rugby franchises.